-Some people find the expenses of a funeral very difficult to meet, and are embarrassed about telling the funeral director.
+Some people find the expenses of a funeral difficult to meet, and are embarrassed about telling the funeral director.
 A good funeral director will tactfully find out whether or not there is a problem about money and, if there is, advise the client of ways in which help may be provided.

 All members of the National Association of Funeral Directors (NAFDD) or the National Society of Allied and Independent Funeral Directors (SAIF) are pledged to provide a simple funeral for customers who cannot afford one or do not wish to pay for any ‘extras’.
-This goes under various names, but it will provide the:
+This goes under various names, but it will provide:

 - arrangements for a basic funeral

 - provision of a hearse and staff to the nearest crematorium or cemetery

 - conducting of the funeral at a time suitable to the funeral directors.

 This will be provided at an inclusive package price that is significantly lower than standard charges.
 Disbursements to third parties may be charged on top.

 If you or your partner are claiming certain state benefits, such as Income Support, Pension Credit, Housing Benefit or Council Tax Benefit, you may be able to get a Funeral Payment from the Social Fund if the person who died has not left enough money to pay for the funeral

 The Funeral Payment is initially a grant, but if money becomes available from the estate it will need to be repaid.
 It won’t cover the entire cost of the funeral, so consider how the balance is to be paid.